loopy3025/js_app_block/README.md

 > - [ ] View Display
 > - [ ] Paths
 - [ ] Add logic to allow for the inclusion of multiple apps, each with the settings above (location, javascript file, context. etc.)
+- [ ] Add logic for allowing the user to use diofferent versions of react, including remote versions?

 ## Basic Usage